Unlock the Secrets of Stunning Gardens with These Concrete Edging Ideas!

 Preparation and Setup

-The first step in laying concrete edging is to prepare the site by marking out the area where the edging will be placed.
-A trench should then be dug to the recommended depth and width, typically around 6 inches.
-This preparation ensures that the edging will have enough space to be both stable and effective as a boundary.
-The ground within the trench must be compacted and leveled, providing a solid base for the concrete.
+The first thing you do to lay concrete edging is prepare the site by marking the area where the edging will be placed.
+Then, dig a trench to the recommended depth and width, usually about 6 inches.
+This preparation will give the edging enough room to be both stable and function as an effective boundary.
+Besides, the soil in the trench should be compacted and leveled to make a firm foundation for the concrete.

 Mixing and Pouring Concrete